Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Related work

 \subsection{Spectral unmixing}

-Spectral unmixing methods are commonly classified as linear mixture models (LMM) and nonlinear mixture models (NLMM) according to the formulation describing the mixing process of the different endmembers \cite{heylen2014review}.
+The existing spectral unmixing methods can be broadly categorized as linear mixture models (LMM) and nonlinear mixture models (NLMM) according to the formulation describing the underlying mixing process of endmembers \cite{heylen2014review}.

-LMM propose that the spectral signature of a mixed pixel results from a summation of endmember spectra, where the contribution of each endmember is determined by its proportionate area abundance within the pixel.
-LMM-based methods have been widely developed in last decades including linear, geometrical, nonnegative matrix factorization, bayesian and fuzzy models among others \cite{keshava2002spectral, bioucas2012hyperspectral, ghaffari2017reducing, yang2017automated, yue2019dynamic}.
-LMM typically consider that the spectrum of each LULC class is determined by a single endmember.
+LMM consider that the spectral signature of a mixed pixel is a weighted sum of the endmember spectra and that the weights associated with the endmembers are given by their corresponding relative area abundance in the pixel.
+LMM-based methods have been widely developed in last decades including linear, geometrical, nonnegative matrix factorization, bayesian and fuzzy models among others \cite{heinz2001fully, keshava2002spectral, quintano2012spectral, bioucas2012hyperspectral, ghaffari2017reducing, 8747263}.
+LMM typically assumes that the spectrum of each LULC class is characterized by a single fixed endmember.
 However, pure pixels from the same LULC class may have different spectra, which is called intra-class variability \cite{zhang2019assessing}.
-To overcome this limitation, multiple endmember spectral mixture analysis (MESMA) models have been developed \cite{li2016geostatistical, degerickx2019enhancing}.
+To overcome this limitation, several multiple endmember spectral mixture analysis (MESMA) models have been developed \cite{roberts1998mapping, bateson2000endmember, li2016geostatistical, degerickx2019enhancing}.

-Given the difficulty in obtaining numerous pure endmembers in regions primarily composed of mixed pixels, BSU approaches were introduced to address this challenge.
-They include independent component analysis \cite{xia2011independent}, non-negative matrix factorization \cite{zhu2014structured} or sparse component analysis \cite{zhong2016blind} methods.
+Since the extraction of a large number of pure endmembers is still a great challenge in areas dominated by mixed pixels, several works without assuming any prior knowledge about the mixing process were introduced.
+These methods, also known as blind spectral unmixing (BSU) methods, include independent component analysis \cite{wang2006applications, moussaoui2008decomposition, xia2011independent}, non-negative matrix factorization \cite{miao2007endmember, yang2010blind, zhu2014structured, feng2022hyperspectral}, sparse component analysis \cite{zhong2016blind} or wavelet-based \cite{9555396} methods.

+Given the nonlinear mixing effects of endmembers, NLMM have been proposed through the years to overcome LMM limitations and enhance the spectral unmixing performance.
+These include bilinear models \cite{halimi2011nonlinear}, radial basis function networks \cite{altmann2011nonlinear}, kernel-based models \cite{broadwater2007kernel}, neural networks and low-rank tensor \cite{9386217} methods among others.